Last updated on December 3rd, 2022

 If you’re looking to stream the latest football matches from any location, you can check out the latest deals at NordVPN.

 Understanding what is the hand is easy.
 But what about the arm?
 How is it exactly defined?

-Law 11 does not mention about the definition of the arm.
+Law 11 does not mention the definition of an arm.
 However, we can take reference to Law 12, which talks about handball.

 A handball offence is committed when the ball touches a player’s hand or arm.
 The IFAB went one step further to clearly define what the arm is:

 For the purposes of determining handball offences, the upper boundary of the arm is in line with the bottom of the armpit.IFAB

 This means that the armpit and your shoulder can legally play the ball!